Alternate format: Secure your sccounts and devices with multi-factor authentication (ITSAP.30.030) (PDF, 395 KB)

 Your organization needs a clear recovery plan for lost or compromised authentication factors.
 For example, if a user misplaces a token, they lose account access.
 Therefore, users should have access to spare hard tokens that are distributed by a help desk.
 If that back-up token is used, then a new back-up should take its place in a safe or at the help desk.

 When considering the acquisition or renewal of services for your organization, you should look at what MFA options are available for those services.
 If MFA options are not available, you should encourage employees to take extra care when creating passphrases or passwords.
-See ITSAP.30.32 Best Practices for Passphrases and Passwords for additional guidance.
+See Best practices for passphrases and passwords (ITSAP.30.032) for additional guidance.

 With MFA, you can use a shorter password because the extra authentication adds another layer of protection.
-However, we recommend that you use a passphrase or a password that is at least 6-8 characters in length.
+However, we recommend that you use a password that is a minimum of 12 characters and if possible, a passphrase that is at least 4 words and 15 characters long.

 If you have highly sensitive data on a device or an account, consider using three authentication factors (including one biometric).
 Keep in mind that although your biometrics are unique to you, threat actors can still mimic, copy, or impersonate them.